Will AI Replace Registered Nurses?

 Key Displacement Risks

-- β Administrative AI reduces documentation time, potentially used to justify increased nurse-to-patient ratios
+- β Administrative AI reduces documentation time, which may be used to justify higher nurse-to-patient ratios

 AI Tools Driving Change